ServiceStackApps/typescript-redux/README.md

     </script>
 ```

-This has the nice effect of pre-loading all referenced 3rd party modules in a single HTTP Request so by the
+This has the nice effect of preloading all referenced 3rd party modules in a single HTTP Request so by the
 time our App requests use of a 3rd party module, it's already loaded.

 ### Enable debugging in Browsers

 Another nice feature of TypeScript we've yet to explore is its generation of source maps which lets us debug
-our original TypeScript sources directly in Chrome.
-However to enable this we need to first register our
+our original TypeScript sources directly from within Chrome.
+However to enable this we need to first register
-TypeScript file extensions with **Web.config** so they're downloadable.
+our TypeScript file extensions with **Web.config** so they're downloadable.
 It just so happens that `.ts` is
-already pre-registered with the `video/vnd.dlna.mpeg-tts` mime-type so as a matter of good taste we want to
+already pre-registered with the `video/vnd.dlna.mpeg-tts` mime-type that as a matter of good taste we'd want
-replace that whilst adding a new mapping for `.tsx` files:
+to replace whilst adding a new mimeType mapping for `.tsx` files:

 ```xml
 <system.webServer>